CBSkarmory/AWGW/README.md

 With 7 new Units!

-If you want to know how to play, you will be linked to Wikipedia in-game along with a breif summary of directions.
+If you want to know how to play, you will be linked to Wikipedia in-game along with a brief summary of directions.

 Alternatively, https://en.wikipedia.org/wiki/Advance_Wars#Gameplay

-**NOT IN IN-GAME DIRECTIONS**: hover a tile to see its applied defense (ie defense stars, unless the occupying unit is an air unit, in which case, it gets 0 defense stars)
+**NOT IN IN-GAME DIRECTIONS**: hover a tile to see its applied defense (i.e. defense stars, unless the occupying unit is an air unit, in which case, it gets 0 defense stars)

 ## Featuring :